rahulnadella/Restaurant_Locator/README.md

 # Restaurant Locator

 The Restaurant Locator is a sample iOS application that allows the user to locate Restaurant(s) using the user's current location (based on their latitude and longitude).
 The Restaurant data has been requested through the [Foursquare API](https://developer.foursquare.com/).
-The [Restkit](https://github.com/RestKit/RestKit) is used as the RESTful API to retrieve and parse the data.
+The [Restkit](https://github.com/RestKit/RestKit) project is used as the RESTful API to retrieve and parse the data acquired from Foursquare.

 #####Version
 >Version 1.0 - Design and Implementation of the Restaurant Locator